How Often to Rotate Tires Tesla Model 3? – A Guide

 How Much Does It Cost to Rotate Tesla Tires?

 The cost of rotating Tesla tires varies depending on the type of Tesla you have and where you go to get the service done.
-For example, if you have a Model S, the base price for tire rotation at a Tesla Service Center is $100.
+For example, if you have a Model S, the base price for a tire rotation at a Tesla Service Center is $100.
 However, if you have a Model X, the price is $120.

 There are also other factors that can affect the cost, such as whether or not your car needs an alignment after the rotation.